 - Electrolyte Replenishment

-Certain salts like Celtic salt for migraines or Himalayan salt for migraines contain essential minerals like magnesium and potassium, which are critical for nerve function and hydration. - Improved Hydration
+Certain salts, like Celtic salt or Himalayan salt, contain essential minerals like magnesium and potassium, which are critical for your nerve function and hydration. - Improved Hydration

-Combining salt with water can enhance the body’s ability to retain fluids, which may help reduce migraines caused by dehydration. - Natural and Accessible
+Combining salt with water can enhance your body’s ability to retain fluids, which may help reduce migraines caused by dehydration. - Natural and Accessible

-Salt is an affordable and widely available remedy, making it an attractive option for those seeking natural solutions for migraines.
+Salt is an affordable and widely available remedy; you can make it an attractive option for those seeking natural solutions for migraines.

 Risks and Precautions